vercel/modelfusion/docs/guide/text-chunk/split.md

 ### splitAtCharacter

 Splits text recursively until the resulting chunks are smaller than the `maxCharactersPerChunk`.
-The text is recursively split in the middle, so that all chunks are roughtly the same size.
+The text is recursively split in the middle, so that all chunks are roughly the same size.

 ```ts
 const split = splitAtCharacter({ maxCharactersPerChunk: 1000 });